chaos-polymtl/lethe/doc/source/examples/dem/silo/silo.rst

   mpirun -np 32 dem_3d silo-Golshan.prm

 .. warning::
 	This example takes approximately 48 hours on 32 cores.
-This high computational cost is because of the long time of the simulation (40 s).
+This high computational cost is because of the long time of the simulation (40 s) and the high number of particles.
+To number of particles can be reduced to have a shorter simulation time.
+For example, the entire simulatio can be ran in less than an hour on an 8 cores processor if only 13 230 particles are inserted.

 Results
 ---------